Image

 La Route des Saveurs Maritimes: An iodized road-trip to Marennes - Oléron

 This weekend, we're off to Marennes-Oleron for a gourmet road-trip.
 With your hair blowing in the wind and a good address in your rear-view mirror, you're all set for the vacations.
-We've selected 7 unmissable spots along the Route des Saveurs Maritimes, for a weekend of ocean-flavored road-tripping.
+We've selected 7 unmissable spots along the Route des Saveurs Maritimes, for a weekend mop-up that smells of the ocean.

 Huîtres Marennes - Oléron

-Next stop is Bourcefranc - Le Chapus, just before the viaduct leading to the island of Oléron.
-Here you'll discover a rather unusual oyster production site.
+First stop at Bourcefranc - Le Chapus, just before the viaduct leading to the island of Oléron.
+Here, discover a rather unusual oyster production site.
 Halfway between Marennes-Oleron and Ireland, Jacques and Yvonne Cocollos offer you oysters from these two great maritime terroirs!
 Take a stroll through the oyster beds and follow the different stages of maturation developed by this family-run business.
-All that's left for you to do is get down to the Cocollos shack and try out a plate of these seafood delicacies from across the Channel.
+All that's left for you to do is get down to the Cocollos shack and try out a plate of this fine seafood from across the Channel.

 Port de la Baudissière